CodistoConnect/CodistoConnect/README.md

 <hr>

 Download the Codisto Connect plugin from Codisto.com at <a href="https://codisto.com/plugin/getstable">https://codisto.com/plugin/getstable</a>.
-Substitute getstable with getbeta for the latest development branch.
-(Other feature branches will have to be packaged manually - <a href="http://www.magentocommerce.com/magento-connect/create_your_extension/">Create your extension</a>)
+Substitute getstable with getbeta for the latest development branch.)

 OR